-Rest Breaks During the Working Day.
+Rest breaks during the working day.
 Employees who work for six consecutive hours a day are entitled to a rest break of at least 30 minutes, which is included in the working hours.
-Vietnamese labour law allows the employer, based on its own production requirements, to arrange for employees to work in shifts.
-However, the legal requirements on working hours, rest breaks, overtime and so on must be complied with.
+If an employee is working at night (that is, between 10.00 pm and 6.00 am) this rest break must be at least 45 minutes.

-Rest Periods Between Working Days.
+Rest periods between working days.
 The employer must arrange for employees to take a rest period of at least 12 hours before commencing their next shift.
-Employees are also entitled to four days off per month.
-However, if the circumstances of the job require it, these days off may be accumulated and do not necessarily need to be taken has one day off per week.
+Employees are also entitled to take a rest period of at least 24 hours per week, or at least four days off per month.
+However, if the circumstances of the job require it, these days off can be accumulated and do not necessarily need to be taken as one day off per week.

-Special Provisions for Night/Shift Work.
+Special provisions for night/shift work.
 When working at night (from 10 pm to 6 am of the following day), employees are entitled to take a rest break of at least 45 minutes, which is included in the working hours.